With an Introductory Essay by Pope Benedict XVI

 Readers can learn for themselves what the Second Vatican Council taught using this highly-accessible collection of its basic texts.

-Four major aspects of the Church's life-the Sacred Liturgy, the mystery of the Church herself, the Word of God, and the Church in the world as it is today-are explored.
-No 21st century Catholic should be without these four foundational texts in this superb translation and high-quality edition.
+Four major aspects of the Church's life--the Sacred Liturgy, the mystery of the Church herself, the Word of God, and the Church in the world as it is today--are explored.
+No twenty-first-century Catholic should be without these four foundational texts in this superb translation.

-Plus, the collection includes an introductory essay by Pope Benedict XVI explaining how best to understand the Second Vatican Council in the history of the Church.
+The collection also includes a general introduction by Archbishop Salvatore Cordileone of San Francisco, as well as an address given by Pope Emeritus Benedict XVI in 2005, explaining how best to understand the Second Vatican Council in the history of the Church.